 Canon Camera Gear

 First things first, I want to emphasize that you do not need the most expensive camera gear or equipment to take amazing photos!!
 I've been using a super basic camera for the past year with amazing results!
-As my food photography career progresses, I am planning to purchase some nicer gear which I'll also link below.
-But again, what matters most is knowing how to use the camera that you do have properly!
+I very recently upgraded to more professional gear but again, what matters most is knowing how to use the camera that you do have properly!
 Also the lens you use is far more important than the camera body!

 There are great brands other than Canon, that's just what I happen to use and love!